Prince Charitable Trusts Charles S. Peirce Scholarship

 Applicants must be junior and/or senior students enrolled in the IU School of Liberal Arts who have a minimum GPA of 3.0 out of a 4.0 scale.
 Applicants must demonstrate a commitment of service to further the work of the Peirce Edition Project and Charles S. Peirce.
-Selection will be based on applicant’s academic record, essay demonstrating a commitment to the Peirce Edition Project, and a letter of recommendation from a faculty member/mentor.
+Selection will be based on applicant’s academic record, commitment to the Peirce Edition Project, and faculty recommendation.

 Interested applicants will submit a 500 word essay focusing on the prompt:

 “Explain the link between your Liberal Arts degree and how this scholarship will contribute to your career path.”

 How to Apply